transformerlab/transformerlab-docs/blog/2025-05-26-amd-support-blog/amd-support.md

 The missing symlink was causing PyTorch to be unable to properly interface with the ROCm runtime, even though all the individual components were correctly installed.
 This explained why `rocminfo` could detect our GPU (proving ROCm was working at the system level) while `torch.cuda.is_available()` returned `False` (indicating PyTorch couldn't access the ROCm backend).

 ##### Implementing the Symlink Fix

-Following the community member's detailed instructions, we implemented the missing symlink configuration.
-The fix involved creating specific symbolic links that would allow PyTorch to properly locate and interface with the ROCm runtime libraries in the WSL environment.

 The solution was surprisingly straightforward once we knew what to do, but it would have been nearly impossible to discover without community knowledge sharing.
 This symlink step addressed a fundamental connectivity issue between PyTorch and ROCm that the official documentation had overlooked.